 The company had been using a drill press on a linear system and would contract out large jobs to a shop with a pipe laser system.
 Buying a pipe laser was cost-prohibitive, and plasma cutting didn’t provide the needed quality and left dross buildup that required cleaning.
 So Felker Bros. turned to CNC machining.

 Josh Bohman, a member of the product development committee, came across machines from FlexCNC, Wapakoneta, Ohio, by searching the internet.
-After Felker Bros. determined the total cost of the project and requirements for plant layout, site prep, installation and workflow, Plant Manager Jim Kluball purchased a TRD 35-02.
+After Felker Bros. determined the total cost of the project and requirements for plant layout, site prep, installation and workflow, Plant Manager Jim Kluball purchased a C-Series 35-02.
 The 35′-long open-bed milling machine efficiently processes large or long components.
-The equipment was ordered in December 2017 and installed in June 2018 at a cost of $260,000.
+The equipment was ordered in December 2017 and installed in June 2018.

 Previously, with its drill press, Felker Bros. followed a multiple-stage process in which an operator would mark and manually drill holes, slide the pipe through a fixture to the next position, clamp it and repeat the process position to position throughout the entire pipe length while making sure that everything was perfectly level and in line.
 Profiling was done on vertical CNC mills.

-The TRD 35-02, however, drills, mills, taps and bevels in one setup.
+The C-Series 35-02, however, drills, mills, taps and bevels in one setup.
 As a bonus, the manufacturer eliminated a machining center, as the new machine does the work of multiple machining centers.